Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 His canon ‘gainst self-slaughter!
 (I. ii.
 129-132)

 Suicide, along with murder, is one of the ultimate forms of physical corruption.
-Hamlet’s willingness to take his own life demonstrates the extent to which Claudius’ evil nature affects Hamlet.
+Hamlet’s willingness to take his own life demonstrates how Claudius’ evil nature affects Hamlet.

 Rosencrantz and Guildenstern also damage Hamlet’s initial virtuous character by betraying him as friends.
 The two minor characters are summoned to Denmark by Claudius, who seems to be the ultimate coordinator of all things evil.
 They are sent to spy on Hamlet for the king and queen, and they willingly carry out their deceitful duty without any misgivings: